 - Academics will be using additional spaces for instruction including Allegany Room, Orvis Auditorium, Orvis Band Room, Pioneer Lounge, and Pioneer Admin spaces.

-- Instructional times will be: 8 a.m. to 8 p.m. starts.
-Evening scheduling is only being implemented for faculty who volunteer to teach after 5 p.m.
+- Instructional start times are 8 a.m. to 8 p.m.
+Evening and weekend scheduling will only be implemented as needed.

 Student Success Center (SSC):

 - Any meetings requiring small in-person groups will be moved to SDC 204 (larger room).

 - One-on-one tutoring will continue in designated locations (library, SDC Learning Lounge, SLC - large spaces where tutoring can maintain social distancing guidelines).

 - Virtual tutoring will be available for students to request within a Tutor Matching Service scheduling system.
 All tutors will be asked to offer both virtual and face-to-face tutoring appointments to offer comfort to those students concerned about frequent social interacting.